Avanade/Beef/tools/Beef.Database.Core/README.md

 <br/>

-### `Program.cs`
+### Program.cs

 The `Program.cs` for the new console application should be updated similar to the following.
 The connection string is provided as the default used at runtime.
-An environment variable `{Company}{AppName}ConnectionString` can be updated to override where the `{Company}` and `{AppName}` values are specified; or alternatively use the command line option `-cs "connection-string-info"`.
+An environment variable `{Company}{AppName}ConnectionString` can be updated to override (where the `{Company}` and `{AppName}` values are specified); or alternatively use the command line option `-cs "connection-string-info"`.

 ``` csharp
 public class Program